PaudelSworup/Custom-disney-clone/README.md

-# Diney Clone using React redux
+# Disney Clone using React redux
 <hr>
 <hr>
   <B>Hello! visitors you can simply click on the link below to see the demo</B><br>